top of page

-About a year ago, i was working on a project I have always dreamed of doing, but found myself "not ready yet" for a long time.
-So in celebration of my first ever published illustration work, here is a little behind the scenes of my artwork in the self-development book Ignite Your Inner Spark by Alpa Kapadia Teli.
+About a year ago, I embarked on a project I had always dreamed of.
+For a long time, I felt "not ready yet."
+However, in celebration of my first published illustration work, I want to share a behind-the-scenes look at my artwork in the self-development book Ignite Your Inner Spark by Alpa Kapadia Teli.

 How the Project Began

-She needed hand-drawn diagrams and illustrations to better convey her ideas and concepts.
+Alpa needed hand-drawn diagrams and illustrations to better convey her ideas and concepts.
 It was her first book and my first experience illustrating one, so we were both stepping into new territory.
 The aim of the illustrations was to serve as visual aids that complemented the text and enhanced the reader's understanding.

 Scope of the Project